scapaf64-prog/my-python-games/README.md

 Control with Arrow Keys and SPACE for shooting or drop down in Tetris..

-The Tetris-clones differ mainly in their line-delete-animation.
+Tetris-clones differ mainly in their line-delete-animation.

 mp4-files are short videos of the games.